Man dies by suicide after jumping onto road from metro track in Kochi, services disrupted

-KOCHI: In a major security breach, a person jumped onto the metro tracks and ran for about 150 metres before leaping from the track to the road below, between Vadakkekotta and SN Junction stations, around noon on Thursday, disrupting metro services for nearly 40 minutes.
+KOCHI: In a major security breach, a 32-year-old man jumped onto the metro rail tracks and ran along them for 150 metres, before jumping from the track to the road below between Vadekekkota and SN Junction stations on Thursday noon, disrupting metro services for nearly 40 minutes.

+The man, identified as Nizar, a native of Tirurangadi, got critically injured in the fall and later succumbed to his injuries at a private hospital.

+"The man was standing at the station for some time without boarding the trains.
+The security personnel noticed this and asked him where he was heading to.
+Suddenly he pushed the security staff aside and jumped onto the tracks and started running towards the SN junction side," a Kochi Metro

-The incident occurred around 2:30 pm when a Kochi Metro security guard stationed at Vadakkekotta noticed a youth, identified as Nizar from Tirurangadi, behaving suspiciously.
+The incident occurred around 2:30 pm when a Kochi Metro security guard stationed at Vadakkekotta noticed Nizar behaving suspiciously.

 When questioned, he suddenly jumped onto the tracks and began running towards SN Junction.